phdcsseiden/phdcsseiden.github.io/_pages/quotes.md

 <b> John 10:34  </b>

-Jesus answered them, “Is it not written in your Law, ‘I have said you are “gods”’[a]?
+Jesus answered them, “Is it not written in your Law, ‘I have said you are “gods”’?